10 Tips for How to Get Through Nursing School Successfully

 1. Create a Schedule for Your Day

 Nursing school can feel overwhelming, especially in the beginning.
-Determining how to organize your studies can be difficult when you have a flurry of commitments, including simulation labs, study groups and clinicals.
-But creating a schedule and sticking to it will give you structure and help you stay on track.
+You will have many commitments, including simulation labs, study groups, and clinicals.
+Creating and sticking to a schedule will give you structure and help you stay on track.

 Here are a few ways you can schedule your day:

-- Write all your in-person school activities for the week in a planner, or enter them into your calendar app.
+• Log all your weekly in-person school activities in a planner or calendar app.

-- If needed, adjust your daily study time until you feel you can get through all the material at a comfortable pace.
+• Adjust your daily study time until you can comfortably complete all the material.

-- Schedule time for working out or doing your hobbies.
+• Schedule time to work out or do your hobbies.

 2. Don’t Procrastinate

-It can be tempting to put off studying until a few days before the exam, but being proactive will serve you much better in the long run than procrastination.
-Nursing school moves at a fast pace, especially in an accelerated program, so it can be hard to get back up to speed if you fall behind.
-Start studying for exams early, and give yourself plenty of time to learn the material without being rushed.
+Nursing school moves quickly, especially in an accelerated program, so it can be hard to get back up to speed if you fall behind.
+Start studying for exams early and give yourself plenty of time to learn the material.

 Another way to stay on top of your coursework is to ask questions promptly.
-Sometimes when students get confused about the material, they bury their questions instead of speaking up.
-In nursing school, it’s important to quickly notice any gaps in your understanding.
-Then reach out to classmates or the instructor soon to get clarity.
+In nursing school, it’s essential to notice gaps in your understanding quickly.
+Reach out to classmates or the instructor soon to get clarity.

 3. Use Efficient, Interactive Study Methods

-One of the foundations for how to get through nursing school successfully is to study smart.
-An ABSN program demands a lot of time and energy studying for online coursework while also attending simulation labs and clinicals.
-Time is scarce, and you want to get the most bang for your buck with study time.
+One of the foundations for completing nursing school is to study smart.
+An ABSN program demands much time and energy studying for online coursework while attending simulation labs and clinicals.

-- Listen to or watch lectures at your own speed so you can pause, rewind and replay as needed.
+• Listen to or watch lectures at your own speed and pause, rewind, and replay as needed.

-- Use interactive study methods as much as possible.
-Examples include flashcards, practice questions, working through mock scenarios and quizzing peers in a study group.
+• Use interactive study methods, such as flashcards, practice questions, working through mock scenarios, and quizzing peers in a study group.

-- Rather than simply trying to memorize facts, use mnemonics, auditory cues, stories and other memory devices to cement memorized material in your mind.
+• Use mnemonics, auditory cues, stories, and other memory devices to cement material in your mind.

 4. Try Multitasking

-Some people prefer to compartmentalize their studying and non-studying time, but if you don’t mind multitasking, it can help you increase your efficiency.
+Some people prefer to compartmentalize their studying and non-studying time, but multitasking might help you increase efficiency.
 By layering studying into your day, you can be productive in times you otherwise wouldn’t.

-A few examples of how you can multitask with studying include:
+A few examples of how you can multitask while studying include:

-- Study notes or do practice questions when you have extra time during clinicals.
+• Study notes or complete practice questions when you have extra time during clinicals.

-- Watch lectures and videos while you are working out, doing household chores, or cooking.
+• Watch lectures and videos while working out, doing household chores, or cooking.

 The more you immerse yourself in your nursing education and make it part of your everyday life, the more the knowledge will sink in.